kbabioch/check_systemd_status/README.md

-# check_systemd_failed
+# check_systemd_status

-This is a very simple script that will check for failed systemd units by parsing the output of `systemctl(1)`.
+This is a simple script that will check the current systemd status by parsing the output of `systemctl(1)`.
 It is intended to be used as monitoring plugin, i.e. in combination with Nagios and/or Icinga (2).

 ## USAGE